Start9Labs/documentation/site/source/guides/device-guides/mac/backup-mac.rst

         #.
 Click **Done** to close this window.
 You can now move on to connecting your server.

-             .. tip:: You can find hostname at the bottom of sharing window.
+             .. tip:: You can find the hostname at the bottom of sharing window.
 You will need this in the next step.

     .. group-tab:: Pre-Ventura